Important information

 Important: When importing main objects (plates), make sure that they do not have more than 800 points in their contour.
 Recalculation of plates having more than the maximum number of points on their contour will not be possible in Hull.

-Important: We strongly advise to do the import in blocks, and not import the whole model all at once.
+Important: We strongly advise to do the integration in blocks, and not integrate the whole model all at once.

-If you do not want to do the import in blocks, consider defining custom limits for the area to be imported.
+If you do not want to do the integration in blocks, consider defining custom limits for the area to be imported during the integration.

 Plates with a great number of points can also be split to ensure that the maximum number of points is not exceeded.